Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 ## Getting Started

 ### Create a GitHub Oath application for local authentication
-- Go to `github.com/<your github username>`
+- Go to `github.com/<your GitHub username>`
 - Go to `Settings` -> `Developer Settings`
 - Select `OAuth Apps` from menu options
 - Click on `New OAuth App`
-- Give an application name, for e.g.g APIViewDebug and URL `http://localhost:5000`.
+- Give an application name, for e.g. APIViewDebug and URL `http://localhost:5000`.
 Add same URL as call back URL also.
-- Copy Cient ID and Secret for this OAuth app.
+- Copy Client ID and Secret for this OAuth app.
 These are required to be added in configuration to run local debugging instance.

 ### Clone source code repo